A model structure on the category of diffeological spaces: Comparison with the model category

-To compare the homotopy categories of $\Diff$ and $\Top$, it is beneficial to introduce certain subcategories of them: Let $\NumG$ be the full subcategory of $\Top$ consisting of those objects $Y$ such that the counit $TDY \to Y$ is a homeomorphism, and let $\STop$ be the full subcategory of $\Diff$ consisting of those $X$ such that the unit $X \to DTX$ is a diffeomorphism.
+Let $\NumG$ be the full subcategory of $\Top$ consisting of those objects $Y$ such that the counit $TDY \to Y$ is a homeomorphism, and let $\STop$ be the full subcategory of $\Diff$ consisting of those $X$ such that the unit $X \to DTX$ is a diffeomorphism.
 As we have shown in \cite{SYH}, $\NumG$ can be identified with the full subcategory of $\Top$ consisting of numerically generated (same as $\Delta$-generated) spaces; while on the other hand, $\STop$ can be identified with the category of topological spaces with numerically continuous maps as morphisms.
-As in \cite[Section~4]{SYH}, we denote by $\smap(X,Y)$ the set of numerically continuous maps $X \to Y$ equipped with the topology such that the following holds:
+As in \cite[Section~4]{SYH}, we denote by $\smap(X,Y)$ the set of numerically continuous maps $X \to Y$ equipped with the topology such that the following holds (Proposition~4.7 of \cite{SYH}):

 The category $\NumG$ is cartesian closed with respect to exponentials $Y^X = \nu\smap(X,Y)$, where $\nu$ denotes the coreflection $TD \colon \Top \to \NumG$.